elastic/cloud-on-k8s/docs/design/0011-process-manager.md

 ### Save CPU and memory resources

-Having a keystore sidecar container implies allocating more cpu and memories compared to run the keystore-updater process in the
+Having a keystore sidecar container implies allocating more cpu and memory compared to running the keystore-updater process in the
 Elasticsearch container.

 ### Init process

 Controlling the init process has been identified as interesting for these benefits:
-- handle the PID 1 zombie reaping problem
+- handles the PID 1 zombie reaping problem
-- gives better control on what defines "healthy" and "ready" for the ES process (this is defined in the sidecar and we won't have to expose ES urls to k8s for that)
+- gives better control on what defines "healthy" and "ready" for the ES process without exposing ES urls to k8s for that
 - makes it easier to perform "nominal restarts" of the ES process without having k8s notice about it

 ### Full Elasticsearch cluster restart to reuse pods